prichey/prestonrichey.com/src/pages/blog/react-in-markdown/index.md

 <section class="blog-section">

 This website is made with <a href="https://www.gatsbyjs.org/" target="_blank">Gatsby.js</a>, a static site generator for React.
-You can look at its source <a href="#" target="_blank">here</a>.
+You can look at its source <a href="https://github.com/prichey/prestonrichey.com" target="_blank">here</a>.
 Gatsby (via Webpack) packages up React components, Markdown files, and other assets, creating a bundle that loads as fast as possible.
 The experience developing a Gatsby site is also the best I've ever had, including a hot-reloading development server and a truly zero-config setup.
 I'm smitten.

 My <em>one</em> complaint with Gatsby was that I wanted to be able to embed React components inside of Markdown.
 Say you want to make a cool D3 visualization to add to your blog post.
 Or maybe you want to make an ad-hoc interactive survey form.
 React (fortunately, in my opinion) forces you to think about your code in components, so it seemed like a significant loss <em>not</em> to be able to use components within a blog post.
 Surely I wasn't the only one who felt the same way, so I did a quick search on Gatsby's Github page, and sure enough, someone had opened up an <a href="https://github.com/gatsbyjs/gatsby/issues/312" target="_blank">issue</a> in June 2016 asking: